Skiing in the snowy country in midsummer! My first experience at "Kagura Summer Slope"

 How many skiers and snowboarders have actually skied on a summer slope?
 This time, one of our editorial staff members, who has a long history of winter skiing but has never tried summer skiing, tried summer skiing for the first time at Kagura Summer Slope!
-We'll show you what it was like and introduce some recommended ways to spend your time at Naeba Prince Hotel, a charming summer resort.
+We'll show you what it was like and introduce some recommended ways to spend your time at Naeba Prince Hotel, a charming summer resort

 Introduction

-For some reason, I had never had the chance to try summer skiing, and up until now I'd avoided it, not because I hadn't tried it, but because I hadn't even tried it.
-This time, when I was given the opportunity to do an interview, I took the plunge
+For some reason, I've never had the chance to try summer skiing before, and I've always avoided it, not because I'd tried it, but because I'd never actually tried it.
+This time, I was given the opportunity to do some reporting, so I decided to give it a go, but the result was that I couldn't even begin to describe carving.
+This was despite the fact that I'd heard it was perfect for practicing carving.

 Kagura Summer Slope: One of the largest in Japan

 Mitsumata Kagura Ski Resort is located in the Mitsumata area of Kagura Ski Resort, one of Japan's leading mountain resorts, Mt.
 Naeba.
 The summer slopes are at an altitude of 900m.
-They are open for seven months in winter and three months in summer, making it a rare opportunity to ski all year round.
+They are open for seven months in winter and three months in summer, making it a rare opportunity to ski all year round

 The course is approximately 1,100m long and 25-50m wide, making it one of the largest in Japan.
 The family course, with an average gradient of 11 degrees and a maximum gradient of 18 degrees, is covered with Italian resin mats called "PISLAB."
 Summer skiing using artificial mats has been introduced in parts of North America and Asia, but it is only in Japan that it has become so widespread.
-It can be said to be a unique culture in Japan, where there are no high-altitude glacier ski resorts.
+It can be said to be a unique culture in Japan, where there are no high-altitude glacier ski resorts

 There are so many benefits to skiing in the summer!

 Although I didn't enjoy carving or improve my skills during my few experiences, which also served as research, I realized that once you get the hang of it, it can be a great way to train during the off-season and also as a summer activity.
-I would like to introduce the appeal of summer skiing once again.
+I would like to introduce the appeal of summer skiing once again

 1. Ideal for improving your skills

-Above all, depending on the amount of water, spring snow and icy snow can be mixed underfoot, so you have to be on your toes for even a moment, and it's sure to be a great training exercise for your ability to adapt and your positioning.
+Above all, depending on the amount of water, spring snow and icy snow can be mixed underfoot, so you have to be on your toes for even a moment, and it's sure to be a great training exercise for your ability to adapt and your positioning

 2. A unique experience you can't have in winter

 The extraordinary feeling of skiing on slopes surrounded by greenery, the seasonal atmosphere created by butterflies and birds, and the exhilaration of skiing while feeling the fresh breeze of the plateau are all things you can only experience on a summer slope.
-Even if you're not skiing, you can enjoy lunch or a stroll on the cool plateau, and with lift tickets free for elementary school students and younger, it's recommended as a family summer outing and activity.
+Even if you're not skiing, you can enjoy lunch or a stroll on the cool plateau, and with lift tickets free for elementary school students and younger, it's recommended as a family summer outing and activity

 3. Check your equipment and tools

 Being able to check the fit of your boots and the feel of your boards before the season is extremely helpful.
 If you can get into winter with not only your technique but also your equipment in top condition, you can enjoy the season longer and safely.
-Another appealing feature is that you can easily try out summer-only rental gear.
+Another appealing feature is that you can easily try out summer-only rental gear

 4. A place for interaction

 In addition to being able to exchange information with fellow enthusiastic skiers who enjoy skiing even in the summer, you can also enjoy a leisurely lunch on the restaurant's terrace.
-The cool, open space encourages lively conversation.
+The cool, open space encourages lively conversation

 Trying summer skiing for the first time!